krepi/node-course/homeworks/hw9_14.05.2024/README.md

 - `isBST(node, min, max)`: Checks if the tree is a valid binary search tree.
 - `findIterative(value)`: Finds a value iteratively.
 - `find(value)`: Finds a value recursively.
-- `BFS()`: Performs a breadth-first search.
+- `BFS()`: Performs a breadth-first search using a `Queue`.
 - `DFSPreOrder()`: Performs a depth-first search in pre-order.
 - `DFSInOrder()`: Performs a depth-first search in in-order.
 - `DFSPostOrder()`: Performs a depth-first search in post-order.

 ### Graph (located in `structures/Graph.js`)

 A class representing a graph.
+This class uses `Queue` for breadth-first search (BFS) operations and `PriorityQueue` for Dijkstra's algorithm.

 #### Methods:

 - `addVertex(vertex)`: Adds a vertex to the graph.
 - `addEdge(vertex1, vertex2, weight)`: Adds an edge between two vertices with a given weight.
 - `DFS(start)`: Performs a depth-first search starting from a given vertex.
-- `BFS(start)`: Performs a breadth-first search starting from a given vertex.
+- `BFS(start)`: Performs a breadth-first search starting from a given vertex using a `Queue`.
-- `dijkstra(start, finish)`: Finds the shortest path between two vertices using Dijkstra's algorithm.
+- `dijkstra(start, finish)`: Finds the shortest path between two vertices using Dijkstra's algorithm and a `PriorityQueue`.

 ## Usage Example